pousse-cafe/pousse-cafe.github.io/documentation.md

 - ``runtime.environment().domainProcess(domainProcessClass)`` where ``domainProcessClass`` is the class of the Domain Process to retrieve.

-A [Spring integration](#spring-integration) exists enabling direct injection of Domain component as regular beans.
+A [Spring integration](#spring-integration) exists enabling direct injection of Domain component in Spring beans and vice versa up to some extent.

 ## Test your model